A Delicious Guide to Bengali Wedding Menu [2026]

 2. Salad

-Fresh vegetable salads with a light dressing are served in a Bengali wedding which typically include ingredients like cucumbers, tomatoes, and onions.
-It provides a refreshing contrast to the rich and spicy main dishes.
+Salads of fresh vegetables with a light sauce are served in a Bengali wedding which are traditionally made from ingredients such as cucumbers, tomatoes and onions.
+It serves as a cooling contrast to the hot and spicy main courses.

 Salad